woocommerce/woocommerce-blocks/src/RestApi/StoreApi/README.md

 # WooCommerce Store API

-The WooCommerce Store API is a public-facing REST API; unlike the main WooCommerce REST API, this API does not require authentication and is intended to be used by customer facing client side code.
+The WooCommerce Store API is a public-facing (for internal use only currently) REST API.
+Unlike the main WooCommerce REST API, this API does not require authentication and is intended to be used by customer facing client side code.

 This documentation assumes knowledge of REST concepts.